ananyaverma2/ananyaverma2/README.md

 ## About my interests

-Robotics Developer with a penchant for Robot Perception :robot:.
-I like to work in Computer Vision and Robot Operating Systems (ROS) mostly coding in Python.
-In my free time, I like to read about Astrophysics and Space Exploration :night_with_stars:.
+Robotics Developer with a penchant for Robot Perception and Navigation:robot:.
+I like to work in Computer Vision and Robot Operating Systems (ROS) coding in Python and C++.
+In my free time, I like to read about Space Exploration :night_with_stars: and Astrophysics.
 Additionally, I have an incurable addiction to books :books:.